GenoaroSJr/project-strategy/README.md

 1) Implement the system on the docker
 2) Implement strategy pattern for class Data.
 3) Create a table for the phrases of the specific days.
-4) Create automatic bank migration.
+4) Create automatic database migration.
 5) Implement unit tests.
 6) Implement integration test.
 7) Implement functional testing.